Camparooni/employee-tracker/README.md

 ## Description

-The purpose of this application is to allow users to quickly and easily generate simple logos for their projects, brands or companies in an svg file
+The purpose of this application is to allow business owners to view and manage their departments, roles, and employees within the company to stay organized.

-## Usage
+## Installation

-To use this application, clone the project files from [the logo-maker repository](https://github.com/Camparooni/logo-maker) and open the index.js file.
-Make sure you have node.js downloaded to your computer.
-In the command line, initiate the program using command `node index.js` and a new file called *logo.svg*  will be generated in your files.
-You can open this file in the browser to view your newly generated logo!
+To use this application, clone the project files from [the employee-tracker repository](https://github.com/Camparooni/employee-tracker) and open the index.js file.
+Make sure you have node.js downloaded to your computer and have ran `npm install` to download the necessary npm package dependencies.

 ### Link